How To Catch Salmon In A River: Guides Explain Methods And More

 How To Catch Salmon In A River

-Anglers will fish for mature adult salmon that either enter the rivers of the Pacific Ocean, or they can fish for salmon up to 40 pounds that enter rivers around the Great Lakes.
+Anglers will fish for mature adult salmon that enter the rivers of the Pacific Ocean or the rivers around the Great Lakes.

 There are times when so many salmon will enter rivers that they are so concentrated that anglers can sometimes catch 20 or more in a day.
 Some of these salmon can be over 40 pounds.